Demagnifying gravitational lenses as probes of dark matter structures and nonminimal couplings to gravity: Discussions

-Current and previous microlensing surveys generally assume positive magnification, either adopting a magnification threshold of 1.34 (e.g., EROS-2 \cite{EROS-2:2006ryy}, Subaru HSC \cite{Niikura:2017zjd}, MACHO \cite{MACHO:2000qbb}) or applying light-curve templates derived from point lenses (e.g., OGLE-IV \cite{udalski2015ogleivfourthphaseoptical, Mroz:2017mvf}).
+Current and previous gravitational lensing surveys generally assume positive magnification, either adopting a magnification threshold of 1.34 (e.g., EROS-2 \citep{EROS-2:2006ryy}, Subaru HSC \citep{Niikura:2017zjd}, MACHO \citep{MACHO:2000qbb}) or applying light-curve templates derived from point lenses (e.g., OGLE-IV \citep{udalski2015ogleivfourthphaseoptical, Mroz:2017mvf}).
 Consequently, demagnifying lenses may have been overlooked in past analyses.
-With machine learning increasingly used for signal identification, methods have been developed to detect microlensing from both pointlike and extended lenses, with the latter typically producing three flux peaks \cite{CrispimRomao:2024nbr}.
+With machine learning increasingly used for signal identification, methods have been developed to detect microlensing from both pointlike and extended lenses, with the latter typically producing three flux peaks \citep{CrispimRomao:2024nbr}.
+Extending these approaches to include light-curve templates featuring flux troughs could be a useful direction.

-Extending these approaches to include light-curve templates featuring flux troughs would enable the identification of demagnifying microlensing events, offering a direct probe of DM structures and NMCs to gravity.
-Such a capability could break degeneracies between NMC effects and other astrophysical or cosmological phenomena, providing a unique observational signature that cannot easily be mimicked by alternative models.
-Developing and implementing these templates in microlensing surveys, therefore, would open a new avenue for testing the fundamental properties of DM and the gravitational interaction on sub-galactic scales.
+In summary, NMCs modify the effective source in the Poisson's equation for the gravitational potential, allowing regions of negative effective density that induce defocusing of light rays.
+This produces a qualitatively distinct microlensing signature: a flux deficit below the unlensed baseline for sufficiently small impact parameters.
+Observing such features could constrain NMC strengths or reveal objects that might be overlooked in previous surveys.
+Developing and implementing new templates in gravitational lensing surveys, therefore, would open a new avenue for testing the fundamental properties of DM and the gravitational interaction on subgalactic scales.